weihaolun/kickstarter-analysis/Written_Report.md

 ## I. Overview of Project
 Louise is planning to launch her play project _“Fever”_ on Kickstarter crowdfunding platform.
 We need to help her to conduct variety trending analysis on Kickstarter projects [dataset](https://github.com/weihaolun/kickstarter-analysis/blob/d468114fb10abc7cadd8638a2e20543b9ebc9fe5/Kickstarter_Challenge.xlsx) and provide her suggestions based on the findings.
-The dataset includes raw data of 4113 launched projects.
+The dataset includes raw data of 4113 launched campaigns.
 In order to conduct further analysis for this project, I have completed following adjustments to the dataset:
 1. Added filters to the dataset so that projects can be correctly categorized and subcategorized.
 2. Converted Unix Timestamps to readable format so that we can clearly filter data by years and months.
 3. Created pivot tables to summarize category and subcategory data.
 This step is useful for overall analysis and data auditing.